Life Doesn't Have to Be So Hard for Gay Men!

 • Do you have to get approval from your primary care physician before your insurance will pay for your counseling sessions?

-I have established a practice that is designed to meet the needs of men, especially Black, Latino and active duty servicemen who identify as same-gender loving, same-gender attracted, gay, or bisexual.
+I have established a practice that is designed to meet the needs of interracial, men, especially Black, Latino and active duty servicemen who identify as same-gender loving, same-gender attracted, gay, or bisexual.
 I served in the U.S. Navy for 10 years, and has served as a V.A.
 Health Advisory Board Representative for the Southern California Region since 2000.
 I have experience in private practice including individual, family, child and group therapy.
 I also has experience in social services foster care, mediation, and family court.

 I am the author of the forthcoming books: "Are You Man Enough?"
 A “Call-to-Action” Guide for Straight Fathers of a Gay Son; Your Gay Prayers Answered: Raising the “Gay” bar for a better life for young men; and How to Nurture Your Relationship In or Out of the Closet - For the Professional Who Need to be Discrete